Coffee Brewing Recipes

 Equipment Notes:

-Hoffman recommends plastic V60 for heat retention.
+Hoffmann recommends plastic V60 for heat retention.
 Use high-quality burr grinder and pleasant-tasting soft water.
 Pouring kettle essential for control.

 Troubleshooting: